sriyogesh94/dcos-docs/1.9/monitoring/logging/logging-api-examples.md

 # Event Stream Cursor

-Get all logs after a specific cursor and follow new events:
+Get all journal entries after a specific cursor and stream new entries:

 ```
 # Get the 10th line in json and parse its cursor